gabm/Satty/README.md

 # Actions to trigger on Escape key (order is important)
 # [possible values: save-to-clipboard, save-to-file, exit]
 actions-on-escape = ["exit"]
 # Action to perform when the Enter key is pressed [possible values: save-to-clipboard, save-to-file]
 # Deprecated: use actions-on-enter instead
 action-on-enter = "save-to-clipboard"
 # Right click to copy
 # Deprecated: use actions-on-right-click instead
 right-click-copy = false
+# request no window decoration.
+Please note that the compositor has the final say in this.
+At this point. requires xdg-decoration-unstable-v1.
+no-window-decoration = true
+# experimental feature: adjust history size for brush input smooting (0: disabled, default: 0, try e.g. 5 or 10)
+brush-smooth-history-size = 10

 # Font to use for text annotations
 [font]